 How to pack skincare for travel

-When you’re traveling it’s super important to remember that any liquids, gels, creams, and pastes can only be taken in carry-on luggage in containers of 3.4 ounces or less, and they all must fit in one quart size clear ziplock bag.
-If you have too many products, and they don’t all fit in one bag.
-Consider pairing down to the essentials: cleanser, moisturizer, and sunscreen.
+When you’re traveling, it’s important to remember that any liquids, gels, creams, and pastes can only be taken in carry-on luggage in containers of 3.4 ounces or less, and they all must fit in one quart size clear ziplock bag.
+If you have too many products, and they don’t all fit in one bag, consider pairing down to the essentials: cleanser, eye cream, moisturizer, and sunscreen.
 If you have a little more room, add your toner, so you can give your skin an easy refresh while you're traveling.

 Which skin care items should I bring when I travel?